-Besides automatic tracker blocking, Privacy Badger replaces potentially useful trackers (video players, comments widgets, etc.) with click-to-activate placeholders, and removes outgoing link click tracking on Facebook, Google and Twitter, with more privacy protections on the way.
+Besides automatic tracker blocking, Privacy Badger replaces potentially useful trackers (video players, comments widgets, etc.) with click-to-activate placeholders, and removes outgoing link click tracking on Facebook and Google, with more privacy protections on the way.
 To learn more, see our FAQ at https://privacybadger.org/#faq

-* Enabled Facebook link unwrapping on messenger.com
+* Enabled Google Search link unwrapping on Firefox for Android

 * Fixed various site breakages